danielcorin/toys/lm_streaming_with_sse/with-vercel-ai/backend/README.md

-# Language model streaming with SSE
+# Language model streaming with SSE - backend

 Remember to start the [frontend server](../frontend/)